Instructors & Staff

 AstroTech Instructor

 Dr. Raquel Martinez is an NSF-MPS Ascend Postdoctoral Fellow at UC Irvine with research interests in the discovery, characterization, and formation history of exoplanets.
 She is also a member of the science team for SCALES (Slicer Combined with an Array of Lenslets for Exoplanet Spectroscopy).
-Dr. Martinez obtained her Ph.D. from the Department of Astronomy at The University of Texas at Austin in 2021.
-Her broader educational interests include making classrooms, research
+Her broader educational interests include making classrooms, research projects, and academic environments equitable and inclusive for students.
+Dr. Martinez obtained her Ph.D. from the Department of Astronomy at The University of Texas at Austin in 2021 and will join the University of San Diego Department of Physics and Biophysics as an Assistant Professor in the Fall of 2024.

 AstroTech Instructor